How Long Does a Home Seller Have for Offer Acceptance?

 The Outbid Offer

 Sometimes sellers want to wait a bit to see if a better outbid offer will arrive.
-In this case, a seller might ask the buyer to give him more time to accept an offer.
+In this case, a seller might ask the buyer to give them more time to accept an offer.

 In another scenario, a seller might try to receive and decide upon another offer before the existing purchase offer has expired.
 A seller whose home has been on the market 60 days might want to concentrate on dealing with the offer at hand, however, especially if it's a good one.